-If the answer to these questions is yes, then you should definitely plan to make your course idea a success.
-If the answers are no, head over to online platforms to get an insight into what most people are interested in.
+If the answer to these questions is yes, then you should plan to make your course idea a success.
+If the answer is no, head over to online platforms to get an insight into what most people are interested in.

 Also, it doesn’t matter if your course idea is already implemented by someone else.
 If you feel that you have better knowledge to offer, move forward with your course idea.